You can find the necessary information to run circuits on a target system or simulator in two ways:

 major.minor.revision.
 See System versioning for details on how this number is assigned.

-Topology and calibration data (Available for systems only) - Download the calibration data as a .csv file or click the arrow to display the Topology diagram, Individual qubit readout graph, or the Calibration data table.
+Calibration data (Available for systems only) - Download the calibration data as a .csv file or click the arrow to display the Topology diagram, Individual qubit readout graph, or the Calibration data table.
 You can customize the data that is shown, depending on the view you have open.
 For example, on the Topology diagram, you can choose the data you want to see for connections and qubits.
 The colored bars associated with the diagram or graph indicate the range that is shown, with the average value marked.
 The color maximum and minimum change depending on the system.

 Max shots - The maximum number of times you can execute a single circuit on a system.
 The number of shots taken determines the precision of the output probability distribution over repeated executions.